FlaminMad/researchProject/README.md

 ```
 sudo ./installDistArch.sh
 ```
-This script collects all dependancies required to run the programs within and installs them automatically.
+This script collects all dependencies required to run the programs within this repository and installs them automatically.
 The installation then runs a test suite to verfify the installation

 #### Ubuntu:
 An installation script is provided for users of apt-get and can be used by